crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue with using the same column under a different name/alias inside more complex queries.
+Example:
+  ``SELECT count(*), t.x, t.x AS tx FROM t GROUP BY t.x``

 - Fixed an issue with the ``collect_set`` function.
 It could compute an incorrect result if used as a window function with shrinking window frames.